Lrobinhood/TVControl/README.md

 - `PORT` – Override the Express server port (default `5000`).
 - `ADB_PATH` – Absolute path to the `adb` executable if it is not on `PATH`.
 - `ADB_COMMAND_TIMEOUT` – Milliseconds to wait before aborting an ADB call (default `5000`).
+- `INFRARED_DISABLE_COMMAND` – Custom shell snippet (run via `sh -c`) to disable the infrared receiver.
+Use this if the default `echo 0 > /sys/class/remote/amremote/enable` does not work on your device.
+- `INFRARED_ENABLE_COMMAND` – Custom shell snippet to enable the receiver again.
+- `INFRARED_READ_COMMAND` – Custom shell snippet for reading the current IR state.
+Defaults to `cat /sys/class/remote/amremote/enable` with multiple fallbacks.
+- `INFRARED_VERIFY_ATTEMPTS` – How many times (default `6`) to re-read the state after a write before giving up.
+- `INFRARED_VERIFY_DELAY` – Delay in milliseconds between verification reads (default `200`).

 ## VS Code Task